-RIT’s B. Thomas Golisano College of Computing and Information Sciences (GCCIS) is establishing the Center for Computing Outreach, Research and Education (C-CORE).
-Through the new center, the college aims to change the way that computer science is introduced and spark an interest in computing for students from all disciplines, backgrounds and ages.
+Introducing the Center for Computing Outreach, Research and Education (C-CORE).
+Through the new center, RIT’s B. Thomas Golisano College of Computing and Information Sciences aims to change the way that computer science is introduced and spark an interest in computing for students from all disciplines, backgrounds, and ages.

 The computing for all initiative is spearheaded by Anne Haake, dean of GCCIS, and computer science Professor Paul Tymann, who will serve as director of C-CORE.